LachlanCourt/rainbowBot/README.md

 Feature can be disabled by leaving "reportingChannels" an empty list `[]`

 ## Message edit and delete monitoring
 To allow for academic integrity moderation, any edited or deleted message will be reposted in a channel specified in `config.json` under "moderationChannel".
-By default this is `edit-delete-log`
+By default this is `edit-delete-log`.
+Users and channels can be added to an allowlist in relevant fields in the config file to assist with custom moderation of specific parts of the server.

 Feature can be disabled by leaving "moderationChannel" an empty string `""`